shuu-wasseo/habitmap-docs/src/commands/README.md

 do note that changing the stepno of a habit will not change its data. for example, if a habit with stepno 3 has its stepno changed to 2, the data will remain in its original form.

+[^1]: while 1/3 and 2/3 are both closer to 2/4 (1/2) than 1/4 and 3/4 respectively, making them both 2/4 would mean they would be indistinguishable in maps. giving these two values different values when the stepno is changed to 4 maintains a clear difference between 1/3 and 2/3.

 ## value types
 in the parameters and options lists, multiple types of values can be seen.